 Properly seat a processor

-Edited by Rich, Eng, Charmed, Graeme and 1 other
+Edited by Rich, Eng, Charmed, Graeme

 Installing computer parts into a motherboard is incredibly easy thanks to plug-and-play construction.
 All devices and motherboards have matched tabs and cutouts which ensure the component fits correctly.
 Starting a computer with an incorrectly placed processor will short out the motherboard.
 To prevent users from placing a processor incorrectly manufacturers typically employ two types of cutouts.
 Either tabs are cutout from two sides of the processor, though this method is uncommon, or a triangular slot is cutout in a corner of the processor.
 The cutouts fit over raised tabs on the socket.